Grinnz/cpan-meta-browser/docs/api.md

-# CPAN Meta API
+# API v2

 In addition to the browser interface, CPAN Meta Browser provides an API to the contents of the files it indexes.
-The endpoints below are relative to the installation path, such as https://cpanmeta.grinnz.com/.
+The endpoints below are relative to the installation path, such as [https://cpanmeta.grinnz.com/].
 All endpoints return JSON, and the module and author parameters are case insensitive and trim surrounding whitespace.